 Holly is the Director at Brightfinch Limited, which she established in 2018 following a successful career in international trade and compliance.

-With over fifteen years experience, Holly has extensive knowledge of UK and EU customs procedures.
+With twenty years experience, Holly has extensive knowledge of UK and EU customs procedures.

 Specific areas of speciality include authorised economic operator (AEO), temporary storage (ETSF), customs warehousing, excise authorisations and guarantees.
 Holly has been managing projects in these areas for over five years.